DeepSmeag/go-rss-aggregator/README.md

   - // especially for migrations when a resource schema needs changing, ORMs are a bit harder to understand in what they're going to do to existing data; with goose we can choose that ourselves
 - a good idea is to have a package handling DTOs, or rather something that converts the database data to structs we want to use in our code / push to the end user; simplest example: don't give the user their internal id;
 - important note: this project doesn't necessarily follow a scalable structure; the handlers are in the main package after all (and the middleware is structured in a way that forces it to be in the same package as the handlers)
+- we can specify json tags for struct fields to decide their names when they're serialized; this also applies to xml so it's nice to know about; use this in conjunction with json Marshal/Unmarshal functions and xml as well